 THE PIPER AT THE GATES OF DAWN...

-It's no secret to those that know me that THE WIND IN THE WILLOWS, by KENNETH GRAHAME, is my all-time favourite
+It's no secret to those who know me that THE WIND IN THE WILLOWS, by KENNETH GRAHAME, is my all-time favourite

 'kids' book.
 I'm especially partial to the E.H.
 SHEPARD illustrated